How to Calculate Debt-to-Income Ratio

 What is debt-to-income ratio – and why does it matter?

-A debt-to-income ratio (DTI) is how much of your gross income (i.e., before taxes) goes towards paying your monthly debts.
+A debt-to-income ratio (DTI) represents how much of your gross income (i.e., before taxes) goes towards paying your monthly debts.
+In some government pages, DTI is referred to as Total Debt Service, or TDS.

 Remember: Lenders look at more than just your DTI when you apply for a loan.
 A high debt-to-income ratio won't necessarily block you from getting a loan, but it can make it more difficult to get approved.